-When wondering aloud why we roll backwards into the water, novice divers often find themselves in the position of hearing an age-old joke.
+When wondering aloud why scuba divers fall backward into the water, novice divers often find themselves in the position of hearing an age-old joke.
 It goes something like this:

-Divers roll backward into the water because if they rolled forwards they would fall into the boat.
+Divers roll backward into the water because if they rolled forward, they would fall into the boat.

-Very funny.
-But why is it that a common method of entering the water is on our backs?
-Couldn’t we simply fling our legs over the side of the boat and roll in face first?
-To be sure, the idea of looking into the water as we fall into it is more comfortable than falling blindly backwards.
+But why do divers dive with their back first into the water?
+Why is it that a standard method of entering the water for scuba diving is that divers fall backward instead of head first?
+Couldn’t we fling our legs over the side of the boat and roll in face first?
+To be sure, the idea of looking into the water as we fall into it is more comfortable than to roll blindly backward.

-Now, why, exactly have so many divers adopted this method?
+Now, why exactly have so many divers adopted to fall backward off the boat and into the water?
 Here are a few reasons:

 It helps you have control over your equipment

-When you’re facing away from the water at first impact, you’re better able to shield your equipment and keep a hold of your facemask and hoses.
-Divers who try entering the other way usually end up with water in their mask, if they can keep their mask on that is.
-Suffice to say, it only takes one attempt at a forward roll to realize it’s not a good idea.
+When you’re facing away from the water at first impact, you’re better able to shield your gear and keep a hold of your facemask and hoses.
+Scuba divers who try entering the other way usually end up with water in their mask, if they can keep their mask on that is (What Is Mask Squeeze and How to Prevent Facial Barotrauma).
+Suffice to say.
+It only takes one attempt at a forwards roll to realize it’s not a good idea.

 It stabilizes the boat